top of page

 • Jan 9

-One of the most emotional moments in therapy happens when the client shares the issue they want to resolve.
-It might be a relationship that keeps causing them pain, an opportunity that fell apart, a pattern they cannot seem to escape, or a moment that won’t stop replaying in their mind.
-The story is often clear, detailed, and convincing.
+You probably have a clear sense of what the problem is.
+A relationship that keeps causing pain, an opportunity that fell apart, a pattern you cannot seem to escape, or a moment that will not stop replaying in your mind.
+The story feels certain.
 This is what went wrong.
 This is why things are the way they are.

-But when we explore it together, something else usually comes into focus.
+But when that story is examined carefully, something else tends to come into focus.
 The situation itself is rarely the deepest problem.
-The meaning made about the situation is often the actual issue.
+Instead, it is often the meaning that has been made about the situation.

 How Meaning Becomes Identity